 After spending long hours in the kitchen, I came to learn one thing: accidents happen.
 Even the most celebrated chefs forget their food sometimes.
-Only when smoke starts to come out of it they realize their mistake.
+Only when smoke starts to come out of it do they realize their mistake.
 And how difficult to clean it will be…

 Experiencing and dealing with a fire in your kitchen can be scary and even put you off cooking for a while.
 It can also cost you; if your appliances get ruined in the process.
 Even in the best-case scenario, you will have to spend quite some time cleaning such a mess.

 In this article, I will share with you how to clean an oven after a fire.
 Not only will this help you get back in the mood for cooking, but it will also be an excellent way to assess the damage.

 How to Clean an Oven After a Fire